 Artist Statement & Bio

 My passion as an artist is to create unique, meaningful work and my desire is to express through my work the deeper motivations for why we make art.
 I endeavor to reflect both the beauty and the pain that we all experience as humans by bringing to life some of these sentiments through my creations.
 I believe that art can and does shape the way we think and the way we see ourselves, each other and the world.
 Much of my work is inspired not only by the human experience, but by philosophy, poetry and the relationship between humans and nature.
-My hope is to create art that inspires and connects people, whether that be through creating pieces that speak to them on a personal level, or simply making work that makes people feel beautiful and empowered when wearing them.
+My hope is to create art that inspires and connects people, whether that be through creating pieces that speak to them on a personal level, or simply making work that reminds people of the beauty in the world, despite the oftentimes harshness of life.

 I hand fabricate the majority of my pieces, though I also explore creation through the use of technology, using CAD and 3D printing to bring pieces to life, unrestricted by the limitations of handwork.
 No matter the process I use, I infuse each of my works with intention and the passion with which I create them.
 Most of my pieces are one-of-a-kind.